kbx81/TubeClock/hardware/README.md

  checking the power pins around the STM32 processor.
 All of its Vcc and ground pins are right next to each other so this is the best place to look first.
-* **Check for shorts on the display pin header.** Note that there are multiple ground pinns on this header so they will naturally appear to be shorted.
+* **Check for shorts on the display pin header.** Note that there are multiple ground pins on this header so they will naturally appear to be shorted.
 It is important to check for shorts between the pins that supply the various voltages to the display board (3.3, 12, and 170 volts).
 Shorts between any of these pins will be disastrous!